-I did lust for years for an Alaskan Camper.
-I did my senior thesis in college on a redesign of their website.
-I use to draw their silhouette.
+I used to hanker for an Alaskan Camper.
+I did a fat project in college on a redesign of their website.
+I use to draw silhouettes of their slide-ins.
 I wrote stories of driving through Africa with one.
 They are very expensive, very heavy, very well made.
 I would need a bigger truck.
 I am not willing to go that route.
 Still in love with Lilith.

 How about the bare bones approach?
 There is a company catering to the rodeo crowd.
 They are out of Texas and their Capri looks possible.
 You can get it way stripped down.
 Or add some things.

 What About a Van?
 What About a Schoolie?

 A whole ‘nother can of worms.
 Van too small, schoolie too much work.
 Next time, maybe.

 I will stick with the truck and topper( Lilith).
 She is easy to back up, easy to unpack and pack, easy going on very rough roads, already owned, titled and insured.